bld47282/moonshot/README.md

 ## About Howl

 Howl is written in Lua and uses the [LÖVE](https://love2d.org/) framework.
 It was begun as an entry for the [GAME OFF 2020](https://itch.io/jam/game-off-2020) competition, but was continued as a personal project.
+Artwork by [Joanna Savage Coleman](https://joannasavagecoleman.com/).

 ## License